Cerebral cavernous venous malformation (Zabramski type 2)

 Based on the imaging appearance and stage of evolution cavernous malformation is divided into four types Zabramski classification:

-- type 1: subacute haemorrhage (hyperintense on T1 and T2)
+- type 1: subacute hemorrhage (hyperintense on T1 and T2)

 - type 2: different age hemorrhages (popcorn ball appearance, mixed signal with hyper/hypointensity on both T1 and T2 with fluid-fluid levels)